Professor Williams is currently working on a return-trip to Ghana over winter break 2014-15.

-Professor Williams returned to campus in Fall 2012-13, after spending 2011-12 on a 10-month Fulbright Lectureship in China in the Study of the United States.
+In 2011-12, Professor Williams spent 10-months as a Fulbright Lecturer in China in the study of the United States.
 He taught graduate and undergraduate courses in African-American social, cultural, intellectual history; served as curriculum development and graduate theses adviser; and conducted tutorials and informal meetings.
 In Spring 2013, Professor Williams presented the Carleton College Laird Bell Lecture, "10 x 6: Snapshots of a Fulbrighter's Sojourn in China."

 Professor Williams began his career as a journalist and a professor of writing.
 In 1989 he accepted our newly created position in African American history.
 Since that time he has had a very distinguished career at Carleton College.
 He has been the Laird Bell Professor of History, 2008-present.
 Prior to that he held the David and Marian Adams Bryn-Jones Distinguished Teaching Professorship in History and the Humanities, 2005-2008.
 He has held the position of Professor of History since 2001.
 In 2010 he served as the Director of the African/African American Studies program, during which time he conducted a full review of the program, and he has also been an active member of the American Studies program since 1989.